-A McKelvey diagram or McKelvey box is a diagram that helps to explore the distinction between resources and reserves and the differences that can exist within these two broad categories.
-The amount of any mineral on the Earth can be explained and described in terms of their resources and reserves, thus it is important to understand what both mean in order to understand how much of this material is accessible and usable.
+A McKelvey diagram or McKelvey box is a diagram that helps to explore the distinction between occurrences and reserves and the differences that can exist within these two broad categories.
+Reserves and occurrences are the parameters used to quantify a natural resource.
+The amount of any natural resource on the Earth can be explained and described in terms of their occurrence and reserves, therefore, it is important to understand what both mean in order to understand how much of this material is accessible and usable.

-The second parameter is the profitability of the deposit.
+- Profitability of the deposit.
 This depends on the amount of money received for this material balanced against the costs of extraction.
-This parameter can vary widely with upgrades in technology, shifts in world prices, and the level of competition that exists for a certain resource.
+This parameter can vary widely with upgrades in technology, shifts in world prices, and the level of competition that exists for a certain occurrence.
 Profitability decreases if the material must be transported long distances.

 These two parameters can be changed by other factors such as ownership and permissions needed to access the material.
 They can be limited by environmental factors such as location within areas that may be environmentally significant